• kyrylo a year ago

 I do share your preference on using Postgres as the main database.
 Having that as the main db with sqlite3 used for auxiliary functionality sounds great.

-• dhamidi 6 months ago
+• dhamidi a year ago

 It's not much different than with Postgres: